carlyh-micb/ADC-documentation/create_OCA_schema.md

 # How to create an OCA Schema
 This is a tutorial of how to create an [Overlays Capture Architecture](https://oca.colossi.network/specification/) (OCA) data schema.
 This technology is currently under active development at [Agri-food Data Canada](https://agrifooddatacanada.ca/) in cooperation with the [Human Colossus Foundation](https://humancolossus.foundation/).

+## Excel template parsed to OCA schema bundle
 By following this tutorial, you will create an Excel template document, upload it to the OCA parser, and generate the OCA schema bundle for download and use.
 Read a [brief background in data schemas, and an introduction to the OCA schema](semantic_engine.md).

+## OCA is expressed in JSON
 Overlays Capture Architecture is a machine-readable way to encode a schema expressed in the JSON scripting language.

 Writing a schema in JSON is not very human-friendly, instead we will fill out the schema information in a template Excel spreadsheet.
 Then we upload this Excel sheet into the semantic engine OCA schema parser, and it will generate the OCA schema bundle.
 In the future as we develop the Semantic Engine, we can create easier ways to generate these OCA schemas, but in phase 1 of development we use the Excel template.

+## Advantages of OCA
 The advantage of OCA schemas is that they are modular.
 You can start with a very simple design, and because of the OCA layered architecture you can add more functionality to the schema later.
 The simplest OCA schema has a Capture Base (CB) which defines the basic structure of the data, and some additional overlays (OL) that help the user understand the data.
 OCA schemas are also shareable and machine-readable.
 You can publish your OCA schema with an identifier and others can reference and extend your work.

 # Capture Base and Overlays Structure of OCA
 **Capture Base (CB)** is a stable base object that defines a single dataset in its purest form.
 It is good practice to keep the Capture Base stable and consistent.
 The Capture Base is given an identifier that is derived from its content, and all other overlays will reference this identifier.
 Furthermore, other users of your schema will confirm the Capture Base by its identifier.
 If you change even a character of the Capture Base, the identifier will change as well.
-You can [read more about identifiers and self-addressing identifiers here](identifiers_and_saids.md).
+You can [read more about identifiers and self-addressing identifiers(SAIDS) here](identifiers_and_saids.md).

 **Overlays (OL)** are additional pieces of the schema that aren’t part of the Capture Base.
 They reference the identifier of the Capture Base and specify additional information in the schema – such as language specific descriptions of different data columns.
 Because the Overlays are separate from the Capture Base, they can be added to a Capture Base later without disrupting the Capture Base description and identifier of the data structure.